monsterkodi/ko/README.md

 **minimap**
 - shows cursors, highlights and selections
-- the terminal has a minimap, too
 - can be used to select large portions of text
 - sets cursor by default when dragging/clicking
 - easy to insert ascii-headers that show up nicely in the minimap
+- it's so nice, that event the log view has a minimap :)

 **autocomplete**
 - completes words from visited files and project files
-- automatic determination of project files:
-    - indexes files below directory containing .git or package.json
-    - ignores node_modules, .git, etc.
+- some rudimentary file completion in the commandline

 **syntax highlighting**
 - for coffee, cpp, h, html, js, json, md, noon, pug, py, sh, styl